 Bijol seasoning contains ground annatto seeds in addition to cumin and corn flour.
 Bijol has a slightly earthy flavor, but is much milder than achiote paste so you may need to add additional seasoning.

-To substitute bijol seasoning for achiote paste, mix the seasoning with water or oil to form a paste-like consistency.
+To use bijol as an achiote paste substitute, mix the seasoning with water or oil to form a paste-like consistency.
 Alternatively, simply sprinkle the seasoning into your dish.

 1 tablespoon achiote paste = 2 teaspoons bijol seasoning.